Music Rights and Royalties

 Performing and reproduction rights apply to music authors, music publishers, music performers and phonogram producers, but the rights are different and associated with different things.

-Music performers, i.e. singers, musicians and conductors, as well as phonogram producers, have so-called related rights that protect the musical work’s master recording and its copies.
+Music performers, singers, musicians and conductors, as well as phonogram producers, have so-called related rights that protect the musical work’s master recording and its copies.
 Related rights are also known as neighbouring rights, recording rights and master rights.

 For the sake of clarity, the term recording right is used hereinafter for related, neighbouring, recording or master rights, the term recording is used for audio recordings and the term phonogram producer refers to the record company, unless stated otherwise.